Burp Suite for Pentester: Web Scanner & Crawler

 Within a few minutes, the crawling task will get finished up and we’ll get the notification there.
 But where’s the result ??

-As defined earlier the crawler, dumps the result in a tree-like format in the Site Map view in the Target tab, let’s move there.
+As defined earlier, the crawler dumps the result in a tree-like format in the Site Map view in the Target tab, let’s move there.

 Great !!
 We got what we desire for.
 Over in the right panel we’re having about almost every URL of the webpage, along with that, it carries up the HTTP methods and a parameter section that defines which URL requires a Params value within it.